harness-community/drone-artifactory-docker-buildinfo/README.md

 ## Usage Example

-Here's how to use the plugin in your Harness CI pipeline:
+Here's how to use the plugin in your Harness CI pipeline

+- using access token:

 ```yaml
 - step: